EricThrift/EricThrift.github.io/content/_index.md

         src="eric-thrift.jpg"
         alt="Eric Thrift in the metaverse"
         width="300px"
         caption="Welcome to my portfolio page!
-I am a cultural anthropologist specializing in human-environmental interactions, mobile pastoralism, and globalization.
+I am a cultural anthropologist specializing in nomadic culture, heritage, and globalization.
 I care deeply about culture and sustainability as priorities for global development.
 I believe that ethnography, and the humanities more generally, can have a positive role in shaping our understandings of the present and our visions for the future.
 The projects highlighted below illustrate some aspects of my professional work."
         >}}

 <!-- Screenshot from the NAADAM Cashmere website, featuring images of models wearing cashmere sweaters with the text 'Ethical.
 Sustainable.
 100% Cashmere.' -->